 Sometimes, steroid injections decrease spinal cord swelling and inflammation.
 You’ll typically know whether they’re effective within eight (8) hours.
 Surgery is also an option in some moderate spinal cord injury cases.

-There are two typical goals of spinal cord surgery:
+There are two primary spinal cord surgery goals:

 Common Spinal Cord Injuries

-Spinal cord injuries are as common as they are serious.
-About 12,000 people injure their spinal cord every year in the United States, either through blood clotting, tumors, loss of blood supply, or trauma.
-Based upon the mechanism of injury, there are many different kinds of injuries you can experience.
+Spinal cord injuries are more common than you think.
+17,900 people injure their spinal cord every year in the U.S., through blood clotting, tumors, loss of blood supply, or trauma.
+Here are the most common spinal cord injuries:

-A complete spinal cord injury occurs when there is total loss of muscle function in the nerves below the damaged nerve.
-Complete spinal cord injuries typically affect both sides of the body.
-An incomplete spinal cord injury, by contrast, still enables muscles to function below the damaged nerve.
-Like a complete spinal cord injury, incomplete spinal cord injuries typically affect both sides of the body.
+A complete spinal cord injury occurs when a victim loses muscle function below the damaged nerve.
+Those injuries typically impact both sides of the body.
+An incomplete spinal cord injury enables muscles to function below the damaged nerve.
+Also, they typically impact both sides of the body.

-Our Spinal Cord Injury Lawyers Can Help You
+Our Atlanta Spinal Cord Injury Lawyers Can Help You

 If you’ve suffered a spinal cord injury, you may receive compensation for your losses.
 Our spinal cord injury lawyers will help you rebuild your life one step at a time.
 Just give us a call.
 We’re here to help you.

 Call us today at (404) 939-9470.
 Also, you may fill-out our online contact form to schedule a free case review with an Atlanta spinal cord injury lawyer.